Adult Computer Use and Internet Access Policy

 The Decatur Public Library provides access to a broad range of electronic resources including those available through the Internet.
 The Library makes this service available as part of its mission of connecting people to the power of knowledge.

 Rulings Governing Use of Computer Resources

-Use of the library’s computers requires a library card in good standing (less than $25.00 in fines) from Decatur Public Library.
+Decatur residents who wish to use the library's public access computers must present acceptable identification.
+Library cardholders may login without assistance from staff.
 Visitors from outside of Decatur may be granted access to the library’s computer resources upon presentation of acceptable identification.
 Access is limited to adults and minors ages 13-17 with written parental permission.
 Children 12 and under may access the library’s adult computers only when accompanied at all times by an adult with acceptable identification.